kasi2218/fingent-test/README.md

 -please clone the repo using git clone https://github.com/kasi2218/fingent-test.git

--put the folder in your htdocs of your lampp
+-put the folder in your htdocs folder of your LAMP

 -please edit the files db_connect.php and db_create.php and give your database credentials like the example below.